KodariAI/kodaridocs/src/main/resources/docs/minecraft/configs/betonquest.md

 Cross-Conversation Pointers🔗
-If you want to create a conversation with multiple NPCs at once or split a huge conversation into smaller, more focused files, you can point to both npc and player options in other conversations.
+If you want to create a conversation with multiple NPCs at once or split a huge conversation into smaller, more focused files, you can point to both NPC and player options in other conversations.
 Use the cross-package syntax to do so.

 There is one special case when you want to refer to the starting options of another conversation.
-In this case you do not specify an option name after the second point (package.conversation.).
+In this case you do not specify an option name after the point (package>conversation.).

 Cross-conversation Pointers Examples

 myConversationOption:
   text: "Look carefully at that guard over there..."
-  pointers: "lookCareful,guardConv.lookDetected,mainStory.Mirko.interrupt"
+  pointers: "lookCareful,guardConv.lookDetected,mainStory>Mirko.interrupt"
 specialOption:
   text: "This option points to the starting options of the conversation 'guardConv' in the package 'myPackage'."
-  pointers: "myPackage.guardConv."
+  pointers: "myPackage>guardConv."
 Conversation Variables🔗
 You can use variables in the conversations.
 They will be resolved and displayed to the player when he starts a conversation.
 Check the variables list for more information about which variables exist.

 Note

-If you use a variable incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %npc% in message event), the variable will be replaced with empty string ("").
+If you use a variable incorrectly (for example trying to get a property of an objective which isn't active for the player, or using %quester% in message event), the variable will be replaced with empty string ("").

 Translations🔗
 Conversation can be fully translated into multiple languages.
 A players can choose their preferred language with the /questlang command.
 You can translate every NPC option, player option and the NPC's name.
 This is how it's done:

 quester:
-  en: "Innkeeper"
+  en-US: "Innkeeper"
-  pl: "Karczmarz"
+  pl-PL: "Karczmarz"
-  de: "Gastwirt"
+  de-DE: "Gastwirt"
 first: "example1"
 NPC_options:
   example1:
     text:
-      en: "Good day, dear %player%!
+      en-US: "Good day, dear %player%!
 Welcome back to my town."
-      de: "Guten Tag, lieber %player%!
+      de-DE: "Guten Tag, lieber %player%!
 Willkommen zurück in meiner Stadt."
 player_options:
   example2:
     text:
-      en: "Thank you your honor, I'm happy to be here."
+      en-US: "Thank you your honor, I'm happy to be here."
-      de: "Danke, Euer Ehren, ich bin froh, hier zu sein." en and de are identifiers of languages present in the messages.yml config.
-If the conversation is not translated in the players' language, the plugin will fall back to the default language, as defined in config.yml.
+      de-DE: "Danke, Euer Ehren, ich bin froh, hier zu sein." en-US and de-DE are identifiers of languages present in the lang folder.
+If the conversation is not translated in the players' language, the plugin will fall back to the default language, as defined in "config.yml".
 The same syntax can be applied in a few other features, e.g. the journal entries, quest cancelers and notify events.

 Chat Interceptors🔗
 While engaged in a conversation, it can be distracting when messages from other players or system messages interfere with the dialogue.
 A chat interceptor provides a method of intercepting those messages and then sending them after the conversation has ended.

-You can specify the default chat interceptor by setting default_interceptor inside the config.yml.
+You can specify the default chat interceptor by setting default_interceptor inside the "config.yml".
 Additionally, you can overwrite the default for each conversation by setting the interceptor key inside your conversation file.

 The default configuration of BetonQuest sets the default_interceptor option to packet,simple.
 This means that it first tries to use the packet interceptor.
 If that fails it falls back to using the simple interceptor.

 BetonQuest adds following interceptors: simple, packet and none:

-The simple interceptor works with every Spigot server but only supports very basic functionality and may not work with plugins like Herochat.
+The simple interceptor works with every server but only supports very basic functionality and may not work with plugins like Herochat.

 The packet interceptor requires the ProtocolLib plugin to be installed.
 It will work well in any kind of situation.